 - Use a soft cloth with no cleaner to dust lamps and bulbs.

 - Wash the windows and mirrors using a vinegar solution (one part white vinegar, one part hot water).

 - Vacuum the mattress then flip the mattress.
 Vacuum the mattress again.

-- Vacuum the pet beds.
+- Clean the pet beds.
 Our dog beds are large so they’re easy to vacuum.
 The smaller cat beds are best to toss into the dryer to remove loose fur.

-- Pick up all pet toys for evaluation later in the week.
-(Stay tuned!)
+- Pick up all pet toys for evaluation later.

 - Move the bed and vacuum beneath the bed, mopping if it’s a wood floor.
 Reposition bed.